SohWaiHeng/engg1340project/README.md

 	OOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO| |OOOOOOOOOOOOOOOOOOOOOOOOOOO

-5. Save and delete game:
+5. Save game:

 Player can save their progress in the game whenever he/she wants to.
 If the game has not been saved before, the player will be asked to enter a name for the file to be saved.
 These saved files can be saved and reopened again using File I/O functions.
-If there exist more than one saved files in the game, the player will be asked to specify the name of the file they intend to reopen.
-We'll use dynamic arrays to store these file names since we are unsure of the total number of files there will be.
-The player can choose to delete any of their saved progress too, and the file will then be deleted from the dynamic array and computer memory.
-The file of completed game will also automatically be destroyed.
+If there exist more than one saved files in the game, the player will be asked to enter his/her name so that their game file will be reopened and he/she can continue their progress.